 Conclusion – Dry White Wine 101

 There you have it.
-The top dry white wine questions answered.
+The top dry white wine questions were answered.
 What is your favourite dry white wine?